Lab-CoMBINE/PoreMeth2/README.md

 #### PoreMeth2DMR
 The R function `PoreMeth2DMR` performs the double segmentation of $\beta$ and $S$ to identify DMRs and calculate $\Delta\beta$ and $\Delta S$ between test and control sample.
+We suggest to import TableTest and TableControl with fread function (from data.table package) or vroom (from Vroom package)

 	   TableDMR  <-  PoreMeth2DMR(TableTest, TableControl, omega = 0.1, eta = 1e-5, FW = 3)